 Excrement-loving dung beetles, rolling their balls of animal poo across the ground, could one day become a familiar sight on New Zealand farms.
 These unlikely critters may help solve some of the environmental problems created by agriculture as well as improving farm productivity.

-Scientists at Landcare Research have been studying the beetles for some time and have recently received money from the Ministry of Agriculture and Forestry’s Sustainable Farming Fund to import and release dung beetles into New Zealand.
+Scientists at Landcare Research have been studying the beetles for some time and received Government funding to import and release dung beetles into New Zealand.

 How dung beetles use poo